 - Women with Zika virus disease should wait at least eight weeks and men with Zika virus disease should wait at least six months after symptom onset to attempt conception.

-- Women and men with limited risk and who do not report signs or symptoms consistent with Zika virus disease should wait at least eight weeks after last possible exposure to attempt conception.
+- Women and men with limited risk and who do not report signs or symptoms consistent with the virus disease should wait at least eight weeks after last possible exposure to attempt conception.

 This is an ongoing investigation, and CDC is rapidly learning more about the extent of active Zika virus transmission in the area identified by the FL DOH.
 Click here to read the full recommendations from the CDC.
 As more information becomes available, we will update these recommendations.